PrefectHQ/prefect-email/README.md

 If you encounter any bugs while using `prefect-email`, feel free to open an issue in the [prefect-email](https://github.com/PrefectHQ/prefect-email) repository.

 If you have any questions or issues while using `prefect-email`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack).

+Feel free to ⭐️ or watch [`prefect-email`](https://github.com/PrefectHQ/prefect-email) for updates too!

 ## Development